Gimmick-free ways to find your ‘flow state’: Top tips from a copywriter

 4. Time it right

 If you absolutely must get a bulky creative task done when you’re ‘not feeling it’ focus-wise, start with the easy bits and remember to adjust your expectations accordingly.
-You need to be realistic.
 Sometimes, a simple shift in expectation can have a dramatic impact on your ability to get into the zone.

 5. Remove all distractions